David Owen Brooks: Second accomplice

 Despite this initial setback, Corll evidently decided Henley—a much more sociable youth than Brooks—would make a good accomplice, and Henley soon began spending increasing amounts of time in Corll's company.
 Initially, Corll continued the ruse he had spun to Henley in their initial meeting that he was involved in organized theft, and he would burglarize several local addresses with Brooks and Henley, for which Henley was paid small sums of money.
 Shortly thereafter, as Corll and Henley sat in a vehicle at the corner of Eleventh and Heights Boulevard, Corll remarked to the teenager: "You know, it's too bad there's not a market in people, they're everywhere."

-Over the course of several subsequent conversations, Corll repeatedly referred to the topic of human trafficking before informing Henley "such a market does exist", claiming that he was involved in a "white slavery ring" operating from Dallas, in which teenage boys were sold as houseboys to wealthy middle-aged clients across the country and that he would pay him $200 for any teenage boy he could lure to his apartment.
+Over the course of several subsequent conversations, Corll repeatedly referred to the topic of human trafficking before informing Henley "such a market does exist" and claiming that he was involved in a "white slavery ring" operating from Dallas, in which teenage boys were sold as houseboys to wealthy middle-aged clients across the country and that he would pay him $200 for any teenage boy he could lure to his apartment.
 Corll referred to this organization as "the Syndicate".